UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-04/notes.md

 	fi

-script-9: To chekc whether the file has a write permission or not.
+script-9: To chekc whether the file has a write permission or not
 ---------

 	file="sum.sh"